-Passengers in History of Flight Culture are automatically enrolled in the “Frequent Flyer Program” (FFP) — an optional awards system intended to enhance the Flight Culture experience by providing edutainment opportunities beyond those available during regular class hours.
+Passengers in Flight Culture and the Human Experience are automatically enrolled in the “Frequent Flyer Program” (FFP) — an optional awards system that provides edutainment opportunities beyond those available during regular class hours.

 Under the terms of the program participants accumulate five (5) bonus “flight points” (to a maximum of 15) for each of three supplemental feature films they attend in the course of the semester.
 [Information regarding the subjects and scheduling of these films is provided below.]